Indeximal/minirust-contrib-fork/spec/mem/pointer.md

         if let Some(pointee) = self.safe_pointee() {
             // Safe addresses need to be non-null, aligned, and not point to an uninhabited type.
             // (Think: uninhabited types have impossible alignment.)
-            // FIXME(UnsizedTypes): Compute the alignment, don't assume it is sized. addr != 0 && pointee.layout.expect_align("FIXME").is_aligned(addr) && pointee.inhabited
-        } else {
+            // FIXME(UnsizedTypes): Compute the alignment, don't assume it is sized.
+This can be done only with vtable info, so is blocked currently. addr != 0 && pointee.layout.expect_align("FIXME").is_aligned(addr) && pointee.inhabited } else {
             true